 Pramila has worked to reform the policing system in Seattle—serving on police accountability panels and helping lead the coalition that brought the US Department of Justice in to Seattle to investigate the Seattle Police Department for biased policing.
 She is continuing to fight to demilitarize our police forces, provide strong oversight on use of force, train officers on de-escalation, and address the culture of racism that permeates too many of our institutions, including our police force.
 Pramila is a strong supporter of De-Escalate Washington's Initiative 940 to reform Washington's deadly force statute and invest in de-escalation training for our police.

 Pramila has been a strong champion of voting rights, introducing a bill for Automatic Voter Registration and working as the lead champion in the Senate to pass the Washington Voting Rights Act.
 In Congress, she is fighting to restore and expand the Federal Voting Rights Act, re-enfranchise the more than two million ex-felons who are African-Americans and paid their debt to society, and stop the systematic efforts to disenfranchise minority voters by requiring IDs or gerrymandering voting lines.

 ENSURING ECONOMIC JUSTICE

-Pramila will fight for raising the federal minimum wage so that the disproportionate number of workers of color in low-wage jobs can be paid fairly for their work.
-She will also work to stop the tremendous concentrations of wealth that prevent minorities from owning homes, saving for retirement or getting health insurance.
-She will push to invest in jobs specifically targeted at our most disadvantaged young people across America, as well as pushing to invest back into rebuilding our infrastructure through a green-jobs economy.
+Pramila is fighting to raise the federal minimum wage so that the disproportionate number of workers of color in low-wage jobs can be paid fairly for their work - she is proudly co-sponsoring H.R.
+15, the Raise the Wage Act!
+She's working to stop the tremendous concentrations of wealth that prevent minorities from owning homes, saving for retirement or getting health insurance.
+And she is pushing to invest in jobs specifically targeted at our most disadvantaged young people across America, as well as investing back into rebuilding our infrastructure through a green-jobs economy.